BA/LLB (Hons) PhD (University of Melbourne)

 - Thursdays 13:00-15:00

-Yoriko Otomo is a Lecturer in Law at SOAS.
-She has previously taught at Keele University, Birkbeck College, University of London, the International Center for Legal Studies (registered center with the University of London International Programmes) and Melbourne Law School, University of Melbourne.
-Most recently she has also worked at the Grantham Research Institute on Climate Change and the Environment, London School of Economics, for the Danish Institute for Human Rights, and for the United Nations University’s Institute of Advanced Studies.
-She is a graduate of the University of Melbourne, where she completed a PhD.
+Dr Yoriko Otomo is a Lecturer in Law at SOAS, and received her doctorate from the University of Melbourne.
+She was previously a lecturer at Keele University, and has taught at Birkbeck (University of London), the International Center for Legal Studies and the University of Melbourne.
+She has also worked at the Grantham Research Institute on Climate Change and the Environment (London School of Economics), and Bleyer Lawyers (Australia).

-Yoriko is a member of the Food Studies Centre, the Law, Environment and Development Centre and the Centre for the Study of Colonialism, Empire and International Law at SOAS.
-She is on the editorial board of the Australian Feminist Law Journal.
+Dr Otomo is a member of the Food Studies Centre, the Law, Environment and Development Centre and the Centre for the Study of Colonialism, Empire and International Law at SOAS.
+She is on the editorial board of the Australian Feminist Law Journal, and on the advisory board of the Journal for Critical Animal Studies.

 PhD Students supervised